 The Dutch Australia Society also presents a prize, which is a voucher worth up to $100.

-- Artists are required to submit their entry via the Abel Tasman Arts Prize Application Form by Friday, 9 November 2018.
+- Artists are required to submit their entry via an online form.
 They will need to upload an image of the art being submitted for consideration, and provide a description about the artwork, including the title.
 The description should include a brief summary about the artwork and its meaning.
 Please keep the description to a maximum of 250 words.

-- Fifteen (15) finalists will be selected by a panel of expert judges, who will be notified in early December.
+- Fifteen (15) finalists will be selected by a panel of expert judges.

-- The finalists will have the opportunity to exhibit and sell their work at an exhibition in December (dates yet to be finalised), at Kingston Beach Hall.
+- The finalists will have the opportunity to exhibit and sell their work at an exhibition, at Kingston Beach Hall.
 Council will support (where possible), the delivery of artwork to the exhibition venue.
 The Coordinator Community Services will contact all finalists regarding the exhibition and relevant details regarding delivery and sales.